 How much should you spend in each budget category?
 This article lists the Dave Ramsey budget percentages, categories, with a sample budget so you can jumpstart your budget.

 Since our debt free story went viral, I’ve been getting a lot of questions about exactly how we did it.
 Today, I’ll be answering one of the most common questions by sharing my real life debt free budget percentage breakdown.

 Specifically, I’ll be sharing my thoughts about one of the most common questions I get asked: “How much should I be spending in each budget category?”

-And to satisfy my own nerdy love of data, I’ll be comparing my own budget while we were working to be debt free to the budget percentage breakdown that Dave Ramsey recommends, and just for fun, the spending habits of the Average American.
+And to satisfy my own nerdy love of data, I’ll be comparing my own budget while we were working to be debt free to the budget percentage breakdown that Dave Ramsey recommends, and just for fun, the spending habits of the average American.

-My Debt Free Budget Percentage Breakdown
+Dave Ramsey Budget Percentage Breakdown

-|Our Debt Free Budget||Dave Ramsey Monthly Cashflow Plan (1)||Average American Spending (2)|
+|Budget Categories||Our Debt Free Budget||Dave Ramsey Budget Percentages (1)||Average American Spending (2)|

 |Saving||0%||10-15%||n/a see Savings, Debt, Other below|

 |Food (Groceries & Restaurants||3-20%||5-15%||17%|

 |Transportation||2-4% (car payment included in debts)||10-15% (car payment included in debts)||14% (includes vehicle purchases)|